 In buttress of that, colleges often set their own criteria for admission.
 For instance, the College of Peterhouse requires top and good grades in Mathematics and Further Mathematics in order to be considered for admission.

 The University of Cambridge scholarships are made available to help the willing but low-income students achieve their academic goals and excellence with the pinnacle of academic excellence.
 The full scholarships can only be found on the official scholarship website.
 For undergraduate scholarships, visit the undergraduate admissions page, and if you are looking for graduate scholarships, visit the Graduate Admission Page.

 How to apply

 Once you get on the admissions page, follow the series of steps available to get started.
 Remember to always provide the correct information and email address as this will be used as a means of communication.

 By far, the University of Cambridge has set some standards that make them very choosable amidst other universities across the globe.
 Standard and quality are like a watchword here.

-Cambridge international is offered to graduate students to pursue PhD degrees at University of Cambridge UK Application Deadline: 3rd December 2019 Offered annually?
-Yes Fields of Study: Courses offered at the university About…
+Cambridge Trust international is offered to graduate students to pursue PhD degrees at University of Cambridge UK Application Deadlines: 2nd December 20216th January 2022 Offered annually?
+Yes Fields of Study: Courses offered…